Macaroni salad is a summer salad that never disappoints. You can make it with simple veggies and a tangy mayo-yogurt dressing.

 Instructions

-• While the pasta cooks, make the dressing by whisking together ½ cup vegan mayo, ½ cup Greek yogurt, 2 tablespoons apple cider vinegar, 1 tablespoon mustard, 1 tablespoon sugar, 1 teaspoon salt, 1 teaspoon garlic powder, and ¼ teaspoon black pepper.
+• Make the Dressing – In a small bowl, whisk ½ cup mayonnaise, ½ cup Greek yogurt, 2 tablespoons apple cider vinegar, 1 tablespoon Dijon mustard, 1 teaspoon garlic powder, 1 teaspoon salt, ¼ teaspoon black pepper, and 1 tablespoon sugar.

 Video